Minneapolis releases transcript of George Floyd 911 call

 A transcript of the 911 call made Monday night during George Floyd's arrest has been released by the City of Minneapolis.
 According to the transcript, the caller told the dispatcher there was a "tall guy" who was "awfully drunk and he's not in control of himself."

-Floyd, 46, died after a police officer kept his knee on his neck for several minutes while he cried out that he couldn't breathe, an incident caught on camera that has sparked nationwide protests.
+Floyd, 46, died after a police officer kept his knee on his neck for several minutes while Floyd cried out that he couldn't breathe, an incident caught on camera that has sparked nationwide protests and several nights of unrest in Minneapolis.
 Floyd was being taken into custody on suspicion of forgery.

 What follows below is a full transcript of the 911 call: